gjcooper/VAULT/01_articles/pachur2022strategy.md

 ---
+cssclasses:
-cssclass: research_note
+  - research_note
-type: "journalArticle"
+type: journalArticle
-author: "Pachur, Thorsten"
+author: Pachur, Thorsten
 title: "Strategy selection in decisions from givens: Deciding at a glance?"
-publication: "Cognitive Psychology"
+publication: Cognitive Psychology
 date: 2022-08-01
 citekey: pachur2022strategy
 aliases:
   - "Strategy selection in decisions from givens: Deciding at a glance?"
 ---

 # Strategy selection in decisions from givens: Deciding at a glance?